jadeswift/wordpress_mightyHVAC/README.md

 ### Download WordPress Software

 The software, WordPress, is actually a collection of PHP source code that integrated to form a website management system (WMS).
 You should not confuse WordPress (the software) with WordPress.com (the web service by Automattic).
 You can download WordPress as a package (either on ZIP or TAR) from WordPress Software Project website https://wordpress.org/download.
-At the time I write this article (June 22nd 2017) it reached version 4.8.

 ### 1. Install XAMPP
 Follow this XAMPP Installation Tutorial.
 Please be aware this is only for 64bit computers.